-The Cape Town Academy of Music was founded by Avril Kinsey in January 2000.
+The Cape Town Academy of Music was founded by Avril Kinsey in January 2000 and in 2018 the Film department was added.

-A boutique academy with studios in Tokai and Glencairn.
-Music education for students of all ages and levels with one on one private music lessons on weekdays in voice, piano, guitar, violin, electronic keyboard, theory of music, songwriting and composition.
+A boutique academy practical and creative arts academy with studios in Tokai and Glencairn.
+Music, creative arts for film and television education for students of all ages and levels begin with one on one private lessons on weekdays in voice, piano, guitar, violin, electronic keyboard, theory of music, songwriting and composition as well as screenwriting, production and composing for film and the visual medium.
 Tertiary levels for one or two years of study of internationally accredited diploma courses such as ATCL and LTCL.
 Training students for a career in music or providing a means to university level studies.